Liopropoma carmabi

-Liopropoma carmabi, the candy basslet, is a species of fish in the family Serranidae.
+Liopropoma carmabi, the candy basslet, is a species of fish in the family Liopropomatidae.

 Taxonomy

 The candy basslet is part of the family Serranidae (sea bass, groupers and reef basslets), one of 37 species of reef basslets in the tribe Liopropomini.
-L. carmabi has many similarities with two other Liopropoma species; the Swissguard Basslet (L. rubre) and the Swales Basslet (L. swalisi), including size and coloration.
+L. carmabi has many similarities with two other Liopropoma species; the Swissguard basslet (L. rubre) and the Swales basslet (L. swalesi), including size and coloration.
 However, its more defined and intense coloration distinguishes it from the other two species.

 Description

 Liopropoma carmabi tend to be smaller than most Liopropoma species with a body length of up to 6 cm.
 Typically, males are on average 5.1 cm and females 4.45 cm.
 L. carmabi have approximately 6-7 dorsal spines and 12-13 dorsal soft rays.
 The head, body, and caudal fin of the candy basslet are striped; horizontal, alternating orange and lavender stripes, separated by red lines, run down the length of the fish.
 Two black dots are found on the rear margin of the caudal fin.
 This species possesses gill rakers.
 The candy basslet possesses ctenoid scales on its entire body except for the lips and a small portion on the front of the snout.
 Its caudal fin is rounded, and the anal fin originates behind the second dorsal fin's origin.
 Like other Liopropoma species, they have a somewhat elongated body.